cevr/ftld/README.md

 In this example, we use the traverse function to apply toEvenOption to each value in the values array.
 Since not all values are even, the result is `None`.

-#### Sequence
+#### all

-`sequence` is used when you have an array of `Option` values and you want to combine them into a single `Option` containing an array of the unwrapped values, if all the values are `Some`.
+`all` is used when you have an array of `Option` values and you want to combine them into a single `Option` containing an array of the unwrapped values, if all the values are `Some`.
 If any of the values are `None`, the result will be a `None`.

-Here's an example using sequence:
+Here's an example using all:

 ```ts
 import { Option } from "./option";